ittigorn-tra/esp32-aws-iot-boilerplate/README.md

 You can download Micropython from [Micropython download page](https://micropython.org/download/) then flash your device with it.

 # Setting up for the first time
+## Copy or create files and derectories to your device
+Please make sure you have copied or created all files and directories in this project to your device, including empty directories such as `runtime_logs`

 ## Create and populate necessary files not included in this repo
 Please make sure you have created all the files below brefore attempting to run the code.